 Virtualization increases flexibility, agility, scalability, and performance both on-premises and in the cloud.
 Implementing virtualization at every level of enterprise makes IT operations more efficient and facilitates stronger cloud expansions.

-For a deeper dive at how mixed infrastructure affects cloud costs, take a look at the 5th Annual Enterprise Cloud Index.
+For a deeper dive into how mixed infrastructure affects cloud costs, take a look at the 5th Annual Enterprise Cloud Index.

 While the benefits of virtualization include reducing hardware burden, facilitating effective DR, and providing a smooth path to the cloud, it is not a given that all virtualization solutions will deliver on those benefits to the fullest.
 IT leaders need an excellent cloud platform that empowers the enterprise to capitalize on the maximum potential of virtualization.